foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/predicates.md

         {
           off = INTVAL (plus1);

-          /* negative offset is not supported in 16-bit load/store insns. */
+          /* Negative offset is not supported in 16-bit load/store insns.  */
           if (off < 0)
             return 0;